 - Not waterproof

-The Brooks Carbonite Gloves are lightweight, highly reflective, and touchscreen-friendly.
-They’re also made out of polyester and spandex, making for an easy fit, streamlined appearance, and wind and water-resistance.
+They’re also made out of polyester and spandex, making for an easy fit, streamlined appearance.
+The mitten layer adds some wind and water-resistance as well.

 These gloves have an extended cuff, which is great for covering any running tech that you wear on your wrist.
-On the other hand, the cuff isn’t as roomy as the rest of the glove, which means that you might struggle to fit your device.
+Magnets are built-in to the cuff so they stick together when you storing them.